-- Hypertensive patients have several common and other comorbidities that can affect cardiovascular risk and treatment strategies. - The number of comorbidities increases with age, with the prevalence of hypertension and other diseases. - Common comorbidities include coronary artery disease (CAD), stroke, CKD, HF, and COPD. - Uncommon comorbidities include rheumatic diseases and psychiatric diseases. - Uncommon comorbidities are largely underestimated by guidelines and frequently treated with drugs often selfprescribed and possibly interfering with BP control. - Common and uncommon comorbidities should be identified and managed according to available evidence.
+- Hypertensive patients have several common and other comorbidities that can affect cardiovascular risk and treatment strategies. - The number of comorbidities increases with age, with the prevalence of hypertension and other diseases. - Common comorbidities include coronary artery disease (CAD), stroke, CKD, heart failure, and COPD. - Uncommon comorbidities include rheumatic diseases and psychiatric diseases. - Uncommon comorbidities are largely underestimated by guidelines and frequently treated with drugs often self-prescribed and possibly interfering with BP control. - Common and uncommon comorbidities should be identified and managed according to available evidence.

-Common Comorbidities and Complications

-Hypertension and Coronary Artery Disease (CAD)
+Common comorbidities and complications Hypertension and coronary artery disease (CAD)

-- A strong epidemiological interaction exists between CAD and hypertension that accounts for 25%-30% of acute myocardial infarctions. - Lifestyle changes are recommended (smoking cessation, diet and exercise). - BP should be lowered if ≥140/90 mm Hg and treated to a target <130/80 mm Hg (<140/80 in elderly patients). - RAS blockers, beta-blockers irrespective of BP levels with or without calcium channel blockers (CCBs) are
+- A strong epidemiological interaction exists between CAD and hypertension that accounts for 25-30% of acute myocardial infarctions [88]. - Lifestyle changes are recommended (smoking cessation, diet, and exercise). - BP should be lowered if $\geq 140/90$ mmHg and treated to a target <130/80 mmHg (<140/80 in elderly patients). - RAS-blockers, beta-blockers irrespective of BP levels ±calcium-channel blockers (CCBs) are first-line drugs in hypertensive patients [1].

-- first-line drugs in hypertensive patients.1 - Lipid-lowering treatment with an LDL-C target <55 mg/ dL (1.4 mmol/L). - Antiplatelet treatment with acetyl salicylic acid is routinely recommended.
+- Lipid-lowering treatment with an LDL-C target <55 mg/dl (1.4 mmol/l) [89]. - Antiplatelet treatment with acetyl salicylic acid is routinely recommended [1].

-Hypertension and Previous Stroke
+Hypertension and previous stroke

-- Hypertension is the most important risk factor for ischemic or hemorrhagic stroke. - Stroke can be largely prevented by BP control. - BP should be lowered if ≥140/90 mm Hg and treated to a target <130/80 mm Hg (<140/80 in elderly patients).1 - RAS blockers, CCBs, and diuretics are first-line drugs. - Lipid-lowering treatment is mandatory with a LDL-C target <70 mg/dL (1.8 mmol/L) in ischemic stroke. - Antiplatelet treatment is routinely recommended for ischemic stroke, but not hemorrhagic stroke, and should be carefully considered in patients with hemorrhagic stroke only in the presence of a strong indication.
+- Hypertension is the most important risk factor for ischemic or hemorrhagic stroke [90]. - Stroke can be largely prevented by BP control. - BP should be lowered if $\geq 140/90$ mmHg and treated to a target <130/80 mmHg (<140/80 in elderly patients) [1]. - RAAS blockers, CCBs, and diuretics are first-line drugs [1]. - Lipid-lowering treatment is mandatory with a LDL-C target <70 mg/dl (1.8 mmol/l) in ischemic stroke [1]. - Antiplatelet treatment is routinely recommended for ischemic but not hemorrhagic stroke and should be carefully considered in patients with hemorrhagic stroke only in the presence of a strong indication [1].

-Hypertension and Heart Failure (HF)
+Hypertension and heart failure (HF)

-- Hypertension is a risk factor for the development of HF with reduced ejection fraction (HFrEF), and with preserved ejection fraction (HFpEF).
-Clinical outcome is worse and mortality is increased in hypertensive patients with HF. - Lifestyle changes are recommended (diet and exercise). - Treating hypertension has a major impact on reducing the risk of incident HF and HF hospitalization.
-BP should be lowered if ≥140/90 mm Hg and treated to a target <130/80 mm Hg but >120/70 mm Hg. - RAS blockers, beta-blockers, and mineralocorticoid receptor antagonists are all effective in improving clinical outcome in patients with established HFrEF, whereas for diuretics, evidence is limited to symptomatic improvement.
-CCBs are indicated on in case of poor BP control. - Angiotensin receptor-neprilysin inhibitor (ARNI; sacubitril-valsartan) is indicated for the treatment of HFrEF as an alternative to ACE inhibitors or ARBs also in hypertensive populations.
-The same treatment strategy can be applied to patients with HFpEF even if the optimal treatment strategy is not known.
+- Hypertension is a risk factor for the development of heart failure with reduced ejection fraction (HFrEF), and with preserved ejection fraction (HFpEF).
+Clinical outcome is worse and mortality is increased in the hypertensive patients with HF [2]. - Lifestyle changes are recommended (diet and exercise). - Treating hypertension has a major impact on reducing the risk of incident heart failure and heart failure hospitalization.
+BP should be lowered if ≥140/90 mmHg and treated to a target <130/ $80 \, \text{mmHg} \, \text{but} > 120/70 \, \text{mmHg}.$ - RAS blockers, beta-blockers, and mineralocorticoid receptor antagonists are all effective in improving clinical outcome in patients with established HFrEF, whereas for diuretics, evidence is limited to symptomatic improvement [1].
+CCBs are indicated on in case of poor BP control. - Angiotensin receptor-neprilysin inhibitor (ARNI; Sacubitril-Valsartan) is indicated for the treatment of HFrEF as an alternative to ACE inhibitors or ARBs also in hypertensive populations.
+The same treatment strategy can be applied to patients with HFpEF even if the optimal treatment strategy is not known [91].

-Hypertension and Chronic Kidney Disease (CKD)
+Hypertension and chronic kidney disease (CKD)